-A stochastic trading indicator works by calculating the security’s closing price relative to its trading range over a certain period of time.
+A stochastic indicator works by calculating the security’s closing price relative to its trading range over a certain period of time.

 This calculation is expressed as a number between 0 and 100.
 When the indicator is above 80, the security is considered overbought and when the indicator is below 20, the security is considered oversold.

 What Are the Benefits of Using a Stochastic Trading Indicator?

 The main benefit of using a stochastic trading indicator is that it can help identify potential buying and selling opportunities.
 By providing an indication of when a security is overbought or oversold, traders can make more informed trading decisions.

 However, we recommend backtesting your trading ideas unless you want to trade blind.
 The past is normally a good indication as long as you avoid curve fitting.